 Sub SetNewRange() Dim rngDoc As Range Set rngDoc = ActiveDocument.Range(Start:=0, End:=10) End Sub

-The variable refers to the first ten characters in the active document.
-You can see that the Range object has been created when you apply a property or method to the Range object stored in a variable.
-The following example applies bold formatting to the first ten characters in the active document.
+You can see that the Range object is created when you apply a property or method to the Range object.
+For example, the following applies bold formatting to the first 10 characters in the active document.

 Sub SetBoldRange() Dim rngDoc As Range Set rngDoc = ActiveDocument.Range(Start:=0, End:=10) rngDoc.Bold = True End Sub

 When you need to refer to a Range object multiple times, you can use the Set statement to set a variable equal to the Range object.
-However, if you only need to perform a single action on a Range object, there's no need to store the object in a variable.
-The same results can be achieved using just one instruction that identifies the range and changes the Bold property.
+However, if you only need to perform a single action on a Range object, you do not need to store the object in a variable.
+The same result can be achieved using just one instruction that identifies the range and changes the Bold property.

 Sub BoldRange() ActiveDocument.Range(Start:=0, End:=10).Bold = True End Sub